The mains

 Light Elves

-These largely peaceful beings live on vast plains and refuse to wage war even when in danger.
-They are incredible healers, cultivating the land with wheat, barley and medicinal plants.
-Their diets may vary from village to village, but they are mainly vegetarian or even vegan.
+These peaceful beings are incredible healers who grow wheat, barley, and medicinal plants on their land.
+Their diets vary from town to town, but they are usually vegetarian or vegan.

-Every morning, they bend their heads to the ground to pray to Fyzi and maintain their relationship with her.
-They let animals roam freely through their village, but direct larger animals elsewhere if they risk destroying their homes or crops.
+Every morning, they kneel with their foreheads touching the ground and pray to Fyzi to maintain their relationship with her.
+They let animals roam freely through their village but drive away the larger ones if they threaten their homes or crops.

 Shadow Elves:

-What distinguishes them most are not the varied appearances they may have from one continent to another, like their cousins, but their eyes.
+What distinguishes them most is not their varied appearances from one continent to another, as with their cousins, but their eyes.
 Unable to see in daylight, they have adopted a nocturnal lifestyle.
-Shadow Elves who live in mixed cities during the day wear special glasses made by the Nomegats.
+Those who live in diverse cities during the day wear special glasses made by the Nomegats.

-To pray to Fyzi, they kneel around the oldest tree in their village and hold hands with the others, mumbling prayers.
-They are very pious, superstitious people who devote their lives to the gods.
-Showing them respect is one of their most important traditions, and no one entering their lands is allowed to depart from it.
+They pray to Fyzi by kneeling around the oldest tree in their town or village with their families, joining hands and murmuring prayers.
+They are pious and superstitious beings who devote their entire existence to the gods.
+Respecting the gods is one of their most important traditions, and it is not to be disregarded when setting foot on their land.

 Dwarves:

-Their cities are all built of stone, both to prevent fires and to venerate the spirit of the mountains, which they respect as much as Kruvo, the deity of materials.
-Wood is mainly used to make furniture, doors and shutters.
-Like the Nomegats, their towns are surrounded by gigantic ramparts to protect their people from the Karapots and their neighbors.
+Their cities are made entirely of stone to prevent fires and to honor the spirit of the mountains, whom they revere as much as Kruvo, the god of materials.
+They mainly use wood to make furniture, doors, shutters, and transport crates.
+Like the Nomegats, they surround their cities with gigantic ramparts to protect their people from the karapots and their neighbors.

-Once a week, Dwarves gather in the chapel to pray together at the altar of Kruvo, or they can go whenever they like.
-Weddings are also held here, with tradition dictating that one of the spouses throws the other into the crowd, and the one who catches them is the witness to their union.
+The dwarves gather in a chapel once a week to pray at the altar of Kruvo, but they can also go there whenever they wish.
+Weddings are also held here.
+According to tradition, one of the spouses is thrown into the crowd by the other, and whoever catches them becomes the best man or maid of honor.

 Nomegats:

-Like Dwarves, Nomegats have large fortified cities, with cannons and other energy weapons on their ramparts to defend them against all types of attack.
-These weapons are mainly designed to repel or even stun, and will only kill when absolutely necessary.
-Houses are stacked one on top of the other, forming tall buildings.
-The warehouses in the center of towns are the most oversized, and some serve as inns for lost travelers.
-Their machines and cogs, proudly displayed in the open air, attract many warmly welcomed Imelians.
+Like the Dwarves, the Nomegats have large, fortified cities with cannons and other energy weapons on their ramparts to defend against any type of attack.
+These weapons are designed primarily to repel or stun; they only kill in cases of dire necessity.
+Construction hangars in the centers of their cities are the most imposing structures, and some serve as inns for lost travelers.
+The clearly visible machines and gears attract many imelians, who are warmly welcomed.
 At least in Kovan.
-Nomegats of Zovan have been a source of deep hostility and discord among their own people for many years.
+However, zovanian Nomegats have shown deep hostility and discord among their own people for a long time.

-Busy studying and making crazy inventions, these people have little interest in politics.
-They prefer to follow the majority rather than suggest ideas.
-They do, however, agree to take part in meetings if a conflict threatens to slow down their research.
-They manage to get along with the Dwarves by coaxing them with their machine-refined alcohols.
-This collaboration enables them to obtain materials from their mines.
-A karta is chosen each time the latter dies, however, to maintain the appearance of order and the hope of a new Doven.
+These people are busy studying and creating crazy inventions, so they have little interest in politics.
+They would rather follow the majority than suggest new ideas.
+However, they agree to participate in meetings if a conflict threatens to impede their research.
+They get along with the dwarves by winning them over with alcohol refined by their machines.
+This collaboration enables them to more easily obtain materials from the dwarves' mines.
+Each time the latter dies, a karta is chosen to maintain the pretense of order and the vain hope of having a new Doven.

-Their ability to manipulate various energies enables them to create batteries for their machines.
-A group of Nomegats is therefore present in all cities with this kind of technology to power them directly on site.
+Their ability to manipulate different types of energy gives them the ability to create batteries for their machines.
+Therefore, a group of Nomegats is present in all cities with this technology to power the machines directly on site.

-Every djamn (year), an Invention Festival is organized in the cities.
-The biggest and most extravagant is held in Ekodjova-nyan.
-These celebrations are also a source of meeting points for new parties.
-The more imaginative a Nomegat is, the more likely they are to seduce, and their madness is even seen as irresistible.
-A woman blew up her house trying to make a remote-controlled vehicle?
-She'll be married within the week!
+The more creative a Nomegat is, the more likely they are to be liked.
+Their craziness is even seen as attractive.
+A woman blew up her house while trying to build a remote-controlled vehicle.
+She'll be married within a week!

 Fairy:

-The standards of seduction are many, but mainly involve connection with the inner self and their environment.
-Fairy have different types of wings, some more like dragonflies than butterflies.
-In the latter case, color is important to charm another person.
-As a sign of union, she wears a ring on her right hand, linked to the engagement bracelet.
+The criteria for seduction vary but mainly involve communion with one's inner self and the environment.
+Fairies also seduce with their wings.
+Some are dragonfly-like, while others resemble butterflies.
+In the latter case, color is important.
+As a sign of union, fairies wear a ring on their right hand that matches their engagement bracelet.

-To conceive an heir, the partners choose an element (fire, earth, air, water, plants or lightning) and call upon a priestess who will bind their energy to this element to create an egg.
-This type of conception gives babies a birthmark instead of a navel.
-They can, however, become pregnant if they are with a person physically capable of offering them offspring.
+To conceive a child, partners choose an element (fire, earth, air, water, plants, or lightning) and seek the help of a priestess.
+The priestess binds their energy to the chosen element to create an egg.
+This type of conception results in babies having a birthmark instead of a belly button.
+Fairies are also biologically capable of becoming pregnant if they wish.

 Orcs:

-On Kovan, Orcs dig their homes into the canyon walls for better protection against storms and desert animals.
-Sturdy double-doors lead to large spaces containing their animals, as well as to alleys in the rocks.
-The caves are dark but damp and cool, allowing them to grow the crops they need to feed themselves and their livestock.
-The villages are enclosed by high walls and gigantic gates to keep the giant scorpions out.
+On Kovan, the Orcs dig their homes into the canyon walls for protection against storms and desert animals.
+Solid double doors lead to large spaces for their animals and passageways in the rocks.
+The caves are dark, damp, and cool, which allows them to grow the plants needed to feed their livestock and inhabitants.
+Towns and villages are enclosed by high walls and gigantic gates to prevent giant scorpions from wandering in.
+They have chosen the Tillythiams, whom they greatly admire and trust, to be their protectors against anyone who might seek to invade them.

-On Zovan, the Orcs have adapted to the tropical climate and built wooden dwellings stacked one on top of the other.
-They try to take up as little space as possible so as not to deforest or disturb animals by expanding the town.
+The Orcs on Zovan have adapted to the tropical climate by building wooden dwellings stacked on top of each other.
+They try to take up as little space as possible by building upwards.
+Living high up not only serves an ecological purpose, but also protects them from frequent flooding and small animals that could get past their defensive walls.

-All members of the tribe are blacksmiths, and children learn to hold hammers and use fires from their elders at an early age.
-To seduce, Orcs make a special object and offer it to the one they love.
-If feelings are mutual, the other accepts and makes something in return.
-If they are united by razoss (the first union before katesh), the spouses will wear a couple's bracelet featuring ornamental arabesques representing their relationship.
+All members of this people are blacksmiths, and children learn how to hold a hammer and use fire from an elder at a very early age.
+To win over their significant other, Orcs craft a special item and present it to the love of their life.
+If the feelings are mutual, the other person accepts the gift and creates something in return.
+If they unite through a razoss (a form of marriage) the spouses wear a couple's bracelet with arabesques representing their relationship.

-When forging, the rhythm of the hammers and the tinkling of the metal lead them to sing hymns to Lokum, the blacksmith's deity.
-They also have a totem representing them in their homes and forges.
+While forging, the rhythm of the hammers and clanging metal inspire them to sing hymns to Lokum, the blacksmith deity.
+A totem bearing the deity's image can be found in their homes, forges, and sometimes in the main square.

 Iquas:

-Their voice is an important part of their culture and pride.
-So much so, that without it, Iquas die a slow death.
-Depriving an Iqua of its voice is also a punishment that women inflict on men to maintain control over them.
-While some become mute as a result of injury, others become so after intense physical and psychological abuse.
+Their voice is an important part of their culture and identity.
+Losing it for any reason is akin to a slow psychological death.
+Depriving an Iqua of their voice is also a punishment that women use to control men.
+Some become mute due to injury, while others are forced into silence after intense physical and psychological abuse.

 Man Iqua